Welcome to OCC's Website

 The Run began was organized because a Caving friend of mine from Richmond got his Toyota Pickup lifted and on new tires and wanted to take it out.

+We met up in Harrisonburg and after a short bit of chatting hit the road.
 Steven had wheel with me in the past, Jeff had gone out with Steven, but this was Rob's first trip wheeling.

+I handed out several FRS radios so we could all talk and keep track of each other.
 The run out 33 to Dunkle hollow went fine.
 We started to run into a lot of traffic once we went down onto the dirt roads.
 I had opened the 'Sun Roof' on my JK,, and eas enjoying the sunny warm day.
 My brain went on hiatus when we came to the first stream crossing.
 I hit it really fast, had water splash up onto my hood and as if in slow motion..
 "OH SH*&" I watched it slide up the hood to the windscreen .. and right into the open top of the Jeep!!
 Ok i Was soaked, the jeep was wet and Teah was unhappy..

 We quickly stopped so I could dry the jeep and also air down.
 I explained why we air down to Jeff and Rob and then proceed to get my Quad-Flater out and air all 4 down at once.

 We made our way up the road and then turned south to Flagpole Knob.
 We met a group of 10 Jeeps from a Virginia Beach club there.
 We all chatted and had some lunch & I put the drone up for some pics as the other group headed out.